If you are facing an issue with Kurento Media Server, follow this basic check list:

 Kurento is a project mainly supported by its Open-Source Community.
 All people answering your questions are doing it with their own time, so please be kind and provide as much information as possible.

 If you have questions about configuration, infrastructure, or general usage of Kurento Media Server, Stack Overflow is the best place to ask.
 Tag questions with kurento so other folks can find them easily.

-Another option you have is to contact the community through the Kurento Public Mailing List, which is a medium that allows more discussion to happen around topics.
+Another option is to contact the Community through the Kurento Public Mailing List, which is a discussion forum.

 Good questions to ask would be:

 - What is the best Media Pipeline to use for <place your use case here>?